guildai/guild.ai/pages/docs/reference/guild-file.md

 Use an `output` check to check the run output for a pattern.
 The value of the `output` attribute is a regular expression.
-If the run output does not contain the pettern, the check fails.
+If the run output does not contain the pattern, the check fails.

 ### `for-each-model` step attributes